Nuts (1987 film): Production

-In 1980, Universal Pictures purchased the film rights to Tom Topor's off-off-Broadway play and financed its move to Broadway.
+In 1980, Universal Pictures purchased the film rights to Tom Topor's off-off-Broadway play Nuts and financed its move to Broadway.
 The studio greenlighted the film adaptation in January 1982 and announced Mark Rydell would produce and direct Debra Winger in the relatively low-budget film.
 Barbra Streisand had campaigned for the role, but filming was scheduled to begin in the summer of 1982 and Rydell was unwilling to postpone the project while she completed Yentl.

-Universal was concerned about the controversial nature of Nuts and eventually sold the property to Warner Bros., where it remained in limbo until 1986, when Streisand was signed for $5 million plus a percentage of the gross.
+Universal was concerned about the controversial nature of Nuts and eventually sold the rights to Warner Bros., where it remained in limbo until 1986, when Streisand was signed for $5 million plus a percentage of the gross.
 Topor and Rydell clashed about the film's focus and eventually Rydell quit, citing scheduling problems, budgetary concerns, and artistic differences.
 It was the second time that he had abandoned a Streisand property; a decade earlier, he had walked away from A Star Is Born.
 Streisand assumed producing duties but declined to direct, and Martin Ritt was hired to replace Rydell.
 Streisand hired Andrzej Bartkowiak, who had filmed the documentary chronicling the making of The Broadway Album, as director of photography.
 She researched her role by studying schizophrenic patients in a mental ward and interviewing prostitutes at a Los Angeles brothel, and she began writing her own draft of the screenplay.
 Although she received no screen credit for her work, the studio later publicly acknowledged her contribution.

 Richard Dreyfuss was offered the role of Aaron Levinsky, but he initially passed.
 Dustin Hoffman was interested in the part but Warner refused to meet his artistic and salary demands.
 At various times it was reported Marlon Brando, Paul Newman, and Al Pacino were all considered.
 Dreyfuss was asked again and he accepted; filming was postponed again to allow him to complete his role in Tin Men.

 Nuts also has the distinction of featuring Leslie Nielsen's final dramatic film role.
 After his appearance in Airplane!
 (1980) Nielsen had reinvented himself as a comedic actor and following his role in Nuts he starred in The Naked Gun.

 Aside from a few days of exterior shooting in Manhattan, the film, budgeted at $25 million, was shot in Los Angeles.
-Principal photography began on October 6, 1986, and ended in early February, 1987.
-When the film previewed in October, 1987, audience feedback was very positive, leading Streisand to believe it was powerful enough to sell itself.
+Principal photography began on October 6, 1986, and ended in early February 1987.
+When the film previewed in October 1987, audience feedback was very positive, leading Streisand to believe it was powerful enough to sell itself.
 She refused to promote it other than a three-part interview with Gene Shalit on The Today Show, but she later participated in a press conference when the film was released in foreign markets.